How to sense the spiritual aspects of life

 To know the Bible is to know the spiritual realm, good and bad.
 Every religion, and many non-religious philosophies, touch the spiritual.
 Muslims, Hindus, Buddhists, Jews, animists, and pagans have real, and often intense spiritual experiences.
 Mormons claim that you will know Mormonism is true when you “feel a burning in your bosom.”
 The important question is not whether a religion generates a spiritual experience – they all do.
 The real question is whether or not that experience leads one closer to a saving knowledge of Christ, and then growth in His likeness.
 King Saul had a genuine spiritual experience at Endor (1 Samuel 28), as a later Saul did on the road to Damascus (Acts 9), but only one of those experiences ended in salvation.

 Christians need to experience, not flee, experiences in which they can sense the spiritual.
 Paul did not reason his way to faith – he found Christ through an experience.
 However, we must test the spirits and ensure that the experiences that we crave lead us to, not away from, our God.
 The same is true for the non-believers in our lives.
 Followers of Jesus can help those around us to have genuine experiences in Him.

-The woman in my office did not seem to be a Christian.
+I do not know if the woman who asked the question was a Christian.
 Her question, and my answer described in the majority of this article, regarded spirituality, not Christianity.
 Followers of Jesus should seek to sense the spiritual in accordance with the Biblical testimony.
 Spiritual experiences are vital to life, but only those that ultimately promote eternal life.
 Sensing the spiritual is an important skill, but like all other skills, can be used for good or for ill.
 Eternal life hangs in the balance.